circleci/circleci-docs/jekyll/_docs/phabricator.md

 managing software projects, in addition to other functionality.
 Using CircleCI with Phabricator allows you to ensure code quality.

+**Note:** the CircleCI integration is available in the Phabricator release *2016 Week 13* and newer.

 ## Configuring Phabricator to build diffs on CircleCI

 There are a few steps required to run builds for every Phabricator diff that is pushed.